fgrotto/rpc/README.md

-# Input Deamplification with constrained control inputs
+# Input deamplification experiments with constrained control

 The project contains:
 - frequency_max_modulated_position.m (run it and test the current constraint in bandwidth_position.slx)